-In bodybuilding, the main goal is to have a completely symmetrical physique with full muscle development.
+A bodybuilder’s main goal is to have a completely symmetrical physique with full muscle development.
 For that reason, most bodybuilders pair a larger muscle like the chest with a related smaller muscle like the triceps.
-Since both muscles work together in compound exercises like the bench press and pushups, it makes sense to pair them together.
+Since both muscles work together in compound exercises like the bench press and push-ups, it makes sense to pair them together.
 Other standard body part split pairings include back and biceps, and legs and shoulders.
-So, a body part workout split may look like this:
+So, a body part workout split may look like this.

 Typically, muscles need about 48 hours of rest to recover.
 Study the split above, and you’ll see that each muscle group gets three days (or 72 hours) of rest.
 In some cases, a bodybuilder who wants to bring up a weak point may train that muscle three times per week, tacking it on to a less strenuous day.

 For example, say you’re following the workout split above but need to enhance your hamstrings.
 Keep the split as is, but add six sets of hamstring exercises onto the end of the first chest and triceps workout.
-Six sets is a low amount of volume so that you won’t be fatigued, but multiply six by 52 (the number of weeks in a year), and that comes out to be 312 extra sets of hamstring work.
+Six sets are not a lot of volume so that you won’t be fatigued, but multiply six by 52 (the number of weeks in a year), and that comes out to be 312 extra sets of hamstring work.

 Upper/Lower Workout Split